Network Manager⚓️

 Description

-event is invoked whenever the client receives a custom message.
+The OnMessage event is invoked whenever the client receives a custom message.
 This event provides access to the message ID, the data buffer containing the message content, and the sequence channel.
-Developers can subscribe to OnMessage
+Developers can subscribe to OnMessage to handle incoming messages, enabling custom message processing and response handling on the client side.

 Event Parameters

-Parameter | Type | Description |
+| Parameter | Type | Description |

 byte |